megalosaurus-steem/steemit-copycat-blacklist/README.md

 Notes:
 * This user is also committing bid bot abuse: [(1)](https://steemit.com/life/@luckys/diamond-farm).
+* This user [has claimed to change his behavior in the future](https://steemit.com/life/@luckys/never-copy-paste-content-on-steemit), but later has broken his word and continued copy/pasting / plagiarizing / abusing.

 | # | Post | [Rule violations](https://steemit.com/steemitabuse/@megalosaurus/megalosaurus-steemit-original-content-rules-violations-updated-2018-07-30) | Topic | Month |
 | -: | - | - | - | - |